Amitercse/scylla-DB/README.md

 We can tune consistency level per query as well.

+#### Scylla Architecture
+* Scylla doesn't work on master slave model.
+Each node is treated as equal.
+* Within scylla cluster internode communication is peer to peer hence no single point of failure.
+* For communication outside of cluster, scylla client will communicate with a single server node called coordinator.
+* Data will be written to which node will be decided based on partition key using consistent hash function.
+* Each node is assigned with a range based.
+For each partition key has code is computed and then data is placed in the node.
+* Nodes use gossipping protocol to exchange information with each other.

 ### Frequently used scylla DB command
 #### Create keyspace

 CREATE KEYSPACE test_keyspace WITH replication = {'class': 'SimpleStrategy', 'replication_factor' : 3};<br>

 CREATE KEYSPACE test_keyspace WITH replication = {'class': 'NetworkTopologyStrategy', 'replication_factor' : 3}